vcavallo/vim/README.md

 ## reminders

+- if you're getting issues with `submodule update` or `submodule init`:
+  - `git rm --cached bundle/the-problematic-submodule` and try again (repeat).
+    I think this means the local machine you're on has directories for submodules but the `.gitmodules` file doesn't contain them anymore.
-- if you're getting issues with `submodule update`, make sure the machine you're using has an ssh key on github. then make sure that no submodules have local changes (not sure what this is about, but it seemed to happen once.)
+  - make sure the machine you're using has an ssh key on github. then make sure that no submodules have local changes (not sure what this is about, but it seemed to happen once.)